LeeSureman/MoT/README.md

 [//]: # ()
 [//]: # (Auto-CoT uses more cheers & diversity to SAVE huge manual efforts in chain of thought prompt design, matching or even exceeding performance of manual design on GPT-3.)

-The official repository for MoT
+The official repository for MoT.
 Check out our [paper](https://arxiv.org/pdf/2305.05181.pdf) for more information.